rodrigoanasco/rodrigoanasco/README.md

 ---

+- 🔭 I’m currently working on:
+  - **Unify - A phone app created to support immigrants and newcomers to Canada**
-- 🔭 I’m currently working on **SubVision Robotics – Zima Project (Neural-inspired path planning for a hull-cleaning robot)**
+  - **SubVision Robotics – Zima Project (Neural-inspired path planning for a hull-cleaning robot)**
 - 🌱 I’m currently learning **Big Data (Spark, Hadoop), Computer Vision, Neural networks for path planning**
 - 🤙 I’m looking to collaborate on **AI & Machine Learning Projects (computer vision, robotics, NLP)**
 - ⚡ Fun fact: **I like sports, videogames and I truly watch a lot of YouTube**